mongodb/specifications/source/auth/auth.md

 If any operation fails with `ReauthenticationRequired` (error code 391) and MONGODB-OIDC is in use, the driver MUST reauthenticate the connection.
 Drivers MUST NOT resend a `hello` message during reauthentication, instead using SASL messages directly.
+Drivers MUST NOT try to use Speculative Authentication during reauthentication.
 See the main [reauthentication](#reauthentication-1) section for more information.

 To reauthenticate a connection, invalidate the access token stored on the connection (i.e. the *Connection Cache*) from the *Client Cache*, fetch a new access token, and re-run the SASL conversation.